viper25/xero_helpers/README.md

 # Overview
 Helper Scripts for Xero.
-Since one can to bulk-update Xero invoices, use these helper script to do that.
+Since one can not bulk-update Xero invoices, use these helper script to do that.
 This script is not generic and is created for my specific needs:

 ## Update Xero Invoice status
 Move a lot of AUTHORIZED invoices to DRAFT mode keeping the same Invoice numbers.
 File is `xero_invoice.py`